Q&A with Adriane Lentz-Smith: Meet the Editorial Board for Modern American History

 The 1964 Democratic National Convention, listening to Fannie Lou Hamer’s speech on behalf of the Mississippi Freedom Democratic Party.
 Powerful testimony about police brutality under Jim Crow and a stark reminder of the work yet to be done, it should have brought everyone to their knees.
 That, or I would have wanted to be at Wattstax in 1972.

 Modern American History’s first print issue will appear in 2018.
-To sign up for content alerts click on the bell symbol in the top right corner of the MAH homepage.
+Sign up for content alerts here.
 Follow us on Twitter @ModAmHist.
 Article submissions and 250-word proposals for special features can be sent to firstname.lastname@example.org.

 Main Image Credit: Mississippi Freedom Democratic Party supporters gather outside the Democratic National Convention in Atlantic City in 1964.
 Photographed by Warren K. Leffler.
 Courtesy of the Library of Congress.